ezsystems/ezplatform/doc/apache2/Readme.md

 get up and running. *This will not work if Apache is configured with `AllowOverride None` for this directory.*

     DirectoryIndex app.php

+    # Set default timeout to 90s, and max upload to 48mb
+    TimeOut 90
+    LimitRequestBody 49152

     # Disabling MultiViews prevents unwanted negotiation, e.g. "/app" should not resolve
     # to the front controller "/app.php" but be rewritten to "/app.php/app".